Selecting Courses Abroad

 - mandatory BC program courses, such as courses taught by a BC on-site coordinator cannot be taken pass/fail.

-If you wish to designate a course as pass/fail, send the title of the course to your ISA within one month of the first class meeting.
+If you wish to designate a course as pass/fail, send the title of the course to your Program Manager within one month of the first class meeting.
 No grade changes will be made after the pass/fail request period has ended.

 Withdrawing or Dropping Courses